-Letter of completion
+Letter of completion and its importance

 Letter of Completion (LOC) – A document from the NYC Department of Buildings (DOB*) that says your permitted construction work is finished and passed the final inspection.
 It is used when your project does not need a new Certificate of Occupancy.